Home of the Underdogs

 1830: Railroads & Robber Barons screenshot

 In the end, whether or not you'll like 1830 depends on your preferences.
-If you are a fan of miniature railroads who likes to watch the trains go buy your designed route, 1830 isn't a game for you.
+If you are a fan of miniature railroads who likes to watch the trains roll along your custom-built landscape, 1830 isn't a game for you.
 On the other hand, if you are a business sim buff like me who loves managing the company and keeping an eye on the Treasury Stock as much as doing the job, 1830 is simply a must-have.
 Two thumbs up!

 Reviewed by: Underdogs